robinrendle/robinrendle.com/_posts/2021-04-29-one-of-those-photographs-1.md

 As I’m in line, standing there teary-eyed from the downright majesty of the moment but also standing there with a clenched fist from the absolute evil of commercialized medicine, someone behind me called a nurse over.
 “Excuse me," she said “is this vaccine free?”

-Outside waiting for Celine I thought of that photograph again and realized suddenly that I was in one of those photographs today.
+I'm outside waiting for Celine to pick me up now and I can’t stop thinking of that photograph over and over again.
+I was in one of those photographs just a moment ago.
+That was me.

 And I thought about what all this means, and I wanted to cry.